NativeScript/docs-v7/plugins/ui-plugin-composite.md

 ---
-title: Building Simple UI Plugin using {N} Core Modules
+title: Building UI Plugins using Composite Components
 description:
 position: 10
-slug: ui-plugin-ns
+slug: building-ui-plugins-composite-components
 environment: nativescript
 ---

-# Building Simple UI Plugin using {N} Core Modules
+# Building UI Plugins using Composite Components

 When writing a plugin that shows some UI, you can take different paths.
 One of the easiest of them is to use {N} means to biuld the UI, i.e. no calls to native APIs.
 Thus you can even sometimes avoid using platform specific files (like \*.ios.ts, \*.android.ts ...).

 ## Bootstrap Your Plugin

 First things first - you start off from a regular plugin.
-You can use the [NativeScript plugin seed repo](https://github.com/NativeScript/nativescript-plugin-seed).
+You can refer the [Building Plugins article](/plugins/building-plugins.md) for reference.

 ## Add UI bits